 SUSTAINABILITY AT FERNBANK

-We have initiated sustainability programs collaborating with the county, students, teachers, custodial and administrative staff and parents and community partners.
+Fernbank Sustainability is a parent led initiative, collaborating with the county, students, teachers, custodial and administrative staff, parents, and community partners.

 We encourage Fernbank to create environmentally sustainable practices and habits and to be mindful of the environment, at school, in our community and the world.